 We welcome all those wishing to share with us in exploring our religious heritage, celebrating our customs and rituals.

 Reform Judaism maintains faith in the Covenant between God and Israel as expressed over the generations in the teachings of an ever-evolving Torah and tradition.
 Stirred by the mandate of tikkun olam, (repairing the world) Reform Judaism seeks to be the living expression of those teachings.
 It welcomes all who seek Jewish connection to pursue a life of meaning as inspired by the Divine and proclaimed in the truths grasped by Jewish teachers throughout time.

 Shabbat is a joyous occasion at Am Shalom whether we celebrate within our sanctuary, outdoors under the stars, or on the unspoiled waters of Georgian Bay.
-Together with our spiritual leader, Cantorial Soloist Audrey Kaufman, and educational advisor, Dr. Ira Schweitzer, we explore Reform Judaism’s traditions enriching our Jewish experience.
+Together with our spiritual leaders and our wonderful and talented Shirat Am Shalom Choir, we explore Reform Judaism’s traditions enriching our Jewish experience.

 Our members are active and involved in a variety of Social Action programs, which focus on volunteering in the community.
 For over three decades the Am Shalom Congregation has built a Jewish community interested in studying the many aspects of Reform Jewish life.

 Located an hour north of Toronto, the Am Shalom Congregation welcomes you to our next worship service, social gathering, or holiday celebration.